tpay-com/tpay-php/README.md

-# Transferuj.pl
+# tpay.com

-Library for all payment methods available in Transferuj.pl
+Library for all payment methods available in tpay.com

 ## Installation